Healthy Homes Assessment Kingsley-Chatham

 Insulation Kingsley-Chatham

-Ceiling and underfloor insulation is mandatory for all rent homes since 1 July 2019.
-All landlords and property managers are required to make sure that the insulation is in line with this new quality.
-In some cases, current ceiling insulation, or the insulation of the subfloor space might need to be filled with or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental homes since 1 July 2019.
+Property managers and landlords must ensure the insulation meets this new quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space might need to be replaced or replaced.

-A properly insulated home will reduce the risk of condensation and lessen the likelihood of dampness and mould, as well as making more easy to the home to retain heat.
+A house that is well-insulated will help to control condensation and lessen the likelihood of mould and damp, as well as making much easier for the home to keep the heat.

 Insulation needs to be in compliance with the R-values for your area

-The "R" signifies thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well insulation resists heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3